Author’s Last name, First initial. (Date published). Title. URL

 Note: *Only include the page or paragraph number when using a direct quote or paraphrase.
 Page numbers have a p. before the number, pp. before the page range, and para. before the paragraph number.
 This information is included to help the reader locate the exact portion of text themselves.
 It is unnecessary to include this information when you’re simply referring to another source.

-Here are some examples of APA in-text citations:
+Examples of APA in-text citations:

 “Well, you’re about to enter the land of the free and the brave.
 And I don’t know how you got that stamp on your passport.
 The priest must know someone” (Tóibín, 2009, p.
 52).